-Hotel Performance in 201 0
+Hotel Performance in 20 11

-Occupancy Rate: 91%
+Occupancy Rate : 93%

-Average Room Rate: HK\$944
+Average Room Rate : HK\$1,186

 Lease Agreement

-Lessor: Ricobem Limited
+Lessor : Ricobem Limited

-Lessee: Favour Link International Limited
+Lessee : Favour Link International Limited

-Term of Lease Agreement: Commencing from the Listing Date and expiring on 31 December 2015 (both days inclusive).
+Term of Lease Agreement : Commencing from the Listing Date and expiring on 31 December 2015 (both days inclusive).

+Rental From 2011 to 2015, the Market Rent 36 to be determined (the "Market Rental Package Determination") in accordance with the Lease Agreement, subject to a minimum rental guarantee of HK\$65,000,000 per annum.

-Rental From 2007 to 2010 - Base Rent plus a Variable Rent.
-The Variable Rent is 50% to 100% of the excess of the aggregate Net Property Income ("NPI") of the five Initial Hotels 35 over the aggregate Base Rent of the Initial Hotels for such year, which portion shall be the proportion by which the excess NPI of this hotel bears to the aggregate excess NPI of all the Initial Hotels.
-The Base Rents and rates of Variable Rents for different calendar years are provided as follows:
+According to the 2011 and 2012 Market Rental Package Determinations, Base Rents for RKH for the fiscal years of 2011 and 2012 are HK\$115,000,000 and HK\$130,000,000 respectively; and the Variable Rent is 50% of the excess of the aggregate NPI of the five Initial Hotels 37 over the aggregate Base Rent of the Initial Hotels for the respective years, which portion shall be the proportion by which the excess NPI of this hotel bears to the aggregate excess NPI of all the Initial Hotels.